Overview¶

 Attention

-• Unless you have a clear plan, don't mix features from other coverages (e.g., levees and auto arcs) in the coastal coverage, which is reserved for manual editing.
-Doing so means that you assume the responsiblity of keeping the manual edits up-to-date with external changes that may be more easily done in other coverages.
-For example, the National Levee Database add/remove features from time to time; the requirements on the auto arcs may change or there may be improvements in the RiverMapper tool itself.
-In addition, putting auto arcs in this coverage means that you will spend extra time trying to satisfy the first rule of explicitly accommodating for the connectivity with tributaries.
+Unless you have a clear plan, avoid mixing other coverages (e.g., levees and auto arcs) or portions of other coverages with the coastal coverage, which is reserved for manual editing.
+Doing so requires you to maintain manual edits in sync with external changes, which may be easier to manage within their respective coverages.
+For instance, the National Levee Database may periodically add or remove features; requirements for auto arcs may evolve, or there may be improvements in the RiverMapper tool.
+Additionally, including auto arcs in this coverage means you will need to spend extra time ensuring connectivity with tributaries (see the above figure).

 To avoid over-refinement, most watershed polygons should have a specified mesh resolution, which can be set via the "constant paving" or "scalar paving density" option in each polygon's attributes.